Commencement 2023

 Academic Regalia

-All 2023 graduates should order regalia when you apply for graduation for 2023.
+All graduating students in any given year will order regalia when applying for graduation.
 We value the centuries-old decorum and proud traditions associated with academia regalia.
 The cap, gown, and hood are international symbols of learning and accomplishment.
 With their unique heraldry and degree-specific designs, these regalia are long-standing emblems of our higher education culture.

 We recognize, while promoting an inclusive, welcoming Commencement experience for all, that there are traditional regalia and ceremonial garments of similar importance associated with other cultures.
 Students who wish to substitute the regalia of their family heritage in place of the IHP regalia, should request an exemption from the IHP specifications by emailing commencement [at] mghihp.edu.

-Honor cords for the School of Nursing Sigma/Upsilon Lambda Chapter can be obtained by contacting //cdonati [at] mghihp.edu (Carla Donati)rel="noopener" target="_blank" in the School of Nursing.
+Honor cords for the School of Nursing Sigma/Upsilon Lambda Chapter can be obtained by contacting //cdonati [at] mghihp.edu (Carla Donati) in the School of Nursing.

 Note, the Institute will review and make a decision on all such requests in order to ensure the formal nature of Commencement.
 Requests must be submitted by April 1 in any given calendar year to be considered for the May ceremony.